Corpach Marina Loch Linnhe Fort William

 The steering group meets monthly to maintain momentum on the project.

 Effective partnership is seen as key to a successful outcome.
-As well as the wider community, and in particular as represented by Kilmallie and Caol Community Councils and the local members of the Highland Council, The Crown Estate and Scottish Canals are critical partners.
-We have entered into a five year Local Management Agreement (LMA) with The Crown Estate securing our rights to the seabed subject to certain conditions, and they have been highly supportive in other ways.
-Scottish Canals are proposed as our principal operating partners, with integrated ways of working.
-Both of these organisations are also landowners within the site required, as are Lochiel Estates who have similarly expressed support for our aims.
+As well as the wider community, and in particular as represented by Kilmallie and Caol Community Councils and the local members of the Highland Council, Highlands and Islands Enterprise and Crown Estate Scotland are critical partners.
+We have entered into a five year Local Management Agreement (LMA) with Crown Estate Scotland securing our rights to the seabed subject to certain conditions, and they have been highly supportive in other ways.
+Together with Scottish Canals, both organisations are also landowners within the site required, as are Lochiel Estates who have similarly expressed support for our aims.